zolotarovgl/GeneExt/README.md

 - [x] check whether read fraction for subsampling works properly - it doesn't: mapped reads vs all of the reads
 - [x] mapping statistics estimation
 - [x] make mapping stats consistent
 - [x] add the function that adds the genes if not found in the file
+  - [x] test with the genomes available in the lab.
+- [x] orphan peaks should be outersected with genic regions
 - [ ] add the number of peaks reporting
 - [ ] to output `crgtf` files for bed inputs
 - [ ] __cellranger mock gtf__ - figure the minimal requirements the cellranger has for gtf